Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Running the scans as credentialed scans allows the scan to see more information and typically results in fewer false positives.
 A false positive indicates the scan reported a vulnerability that doesn't exist.
 Non-credentialed scans run without any user credentials and can be less accurate.
 Choosing either passive or active scans won't reduce false positives.

 11 D is correct
+Bart, a database administrator in your organization, told you about recent attacks on the network and how they have been disrupting services and network connectivity.
+In response, he said he has been investigating on his own using Nmap to run vulnerability scans and identify vulnerabilities.
+Which of the following is wrong with this scenario?
+A. The database administrator was pivoting from his primary job.
+B. A network scan wasn’t done first.
+C. Scans weren’t done as credentialed scans.
+D. Rules of engagement weren’t obtained.

+Bart should have gotten authorization before doing any scans, and the authorization should outline the rules of engagement.
+Pivoting refers to an attacker accessing other systems in network through a single compromised system.
+While Bart is a database administrator and doing vulnerability scans is outside his normal job functions, his actions wouldn't be described as pivoting.